Progressive Decentralization

 They decide to open 20% of the L1 total weight to permissionless validators, keeping the other 80% for the PoA validator set that they still manage.

-The permissionless validator set is managed through the Suzaku AvalancheL1Middleware contract, allowing the L1 to set up a dual staking requirement for permissionless validators.
+The permissionless validator set is managed through the Suzaku AvalancheL1Middleware contract, allowing the L1 to set up staking requirements for permissionless validators.
+Most L1s start with native token staking only, with restaking as an optional enhancement.

 Phase 3: Increase permissionless weight